zz153/flu-mrna-vaccine-pipeline/docs/environment_setup.md

 This captures the exact versions of everything you used — ideal for reproducibility or publication.

-🧹 7.
+## 🧹 7.
 Deactivate and remove (if needed)

 Deactivate:

 conda deactivate

+Remove entirely:

+conda env remove -n flu_design